 On February 25, 15 mechanical engineering students from North Carolina Agricultural and Technical State University (NCA&T), visited the ECU Outer Banks Campus to put their oscillating wave column to the test in CSI’s wave tank.
 The students are part of Dr. Michael Atkinson’s Ocean Energy Senior Design course, a new class offering at NCA&T that began in 2018.
-Atkinson is an assistant professor of mechanical engineering at NCA&T where he leads the Aerospace Option program, and in the last two years he has expanded his interests to include ocean renewable energy.
-Murphy Gay, a student of Atkinson’s, explained that the oscillating wave column was their design of choice because it has been one of the most documented type of wave energy device.
+Atkinson is an assistant professor of mechanical engineering at NCA&T where he leads the Aerospace Option program, and in the last two years, he has expanded his interests to include ocean renewable energy.
+Murphy Gay, a student of Atkinson’s, explained that the oscillating wave column was their design of choice because it has been one of the most documented types of wave energy devices.

 Before arriving, the students put in many hours of research and designed a prototype.
 Their device was originally made of only wood, epoxy, and tape; but it was later redesigned so that it could be assembled via 3D printer and tested in a small wave tank (6 cm wide x 120 cm deep) at NCA&T. Once they got past the small-scale testing phase, the students researched more robust material options, such as aluminum, that could withstand larger-scale testing.
 Gay described the whole process as “organized chaos.”

 Their visit to CSI marked their first time testing on a large scale.
 Their design, an oscillating wave column, is meant to convert wave energy to electricity.
 As the waves rise and fall, air is forced into a column that drives a small wind turbine.
 As the turbine rotates, it generates electrical energy.
 After constructing their device upon arrival, the students set and re-set the wave tank parameters including wave height, period, and seed to simulate both “uniform” and “random” wave conditions, the latter reflecting the more erratic ocean behavior of tropical storms and hurricanes.